 A few bike lanes are even painted green, like this one on Casa Verde in Monterey, heading to the Monterey County Fair and Event Center.

 The bike lane above leads from Monterey’s Wharf II, and will cross Del Monte Avenue.

 Across Del Monte, on your right, is the City of Monterey Sports Center.
 Just beyond it is Jacks Park.

-If you’re biking in downtown City of Monterey, click here for a few special tips.
+If you’re biking in downtown City of Monterey, click here for tips about the plazas.

 The bike lane below, along Canyon Del Rey,